user12423/MARL-with-SQLoss/README.md

 *Disclaimer:* This is a research code release that has not been tested beyond the use cases and experiments discussed in the original papers.

 ## Credits
-We use the code backbone provided by Learning with opponent leanrning awareness (LOLA) for our experiments,
+We use the code backbone provided by Learning with opponent leanrning awareness (LOLA) for our experiments.
 ```
 @inproceedings{foerster2018lola,
   title={Learning with opponent-learning awareness},